 The bridge was constructed as part of an effort to increase tourism on the island, and it has been a resounding success, with visitors coming from all over the world to see this marvel of engineering.
 It also has two triangular platforms.

-The bridge is also a great place to enjoy a quiet walk or take in Langkawi’s natural beauty.
+The bridge is also great for enjoying a quiet walk or Langkawi’s natural beauty.
 Thanks to the Sky Bridge, Malaysian tourism is reaching new heights.
 Visitors are sure to continue flocking to this amazing destination.

 See Related: Best Bungee Jumping Locations in the World